lensapp/lens/docs/extensions/capabilities/styling.md

 }
 ```

-A complete list of all themable colors can be found in the [color reference](../color-reference).
+A complete list of themable colors can be found in the [Color Reference](../color-reference).

 ### Theme Switching

-When the light theme is active, the `<body>` element gets a "theme-light" class, `<body class="theme-light">`.
-If the class isn't there, assume the theme is dark.
-The active theme can be changed in the `Preferences` page:
+When the light theme is active, the `<body>` element gets a "theme-light" class, or: `<body class="theme-light">`.
+If the class isn't there, the theme defaults to dark.
+The active theme can be changed in the **Preferences** page:
 ![Color Theme](images/theme-selector.png)

 Currently, there is no prescribed way of detecting changes to the theme in JavaScript.
-[This issue](https://github.com/lensapp/lens/issues/1336) hopes to improve on this.
-In the meantime, you can use a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to observe the `<body>` element's `class` attribute to see if the "theme-light" class gets added to it:
+[This issue](https://github.com/lensapp/lens/issues/1336) has been raised to resolve this problem.
+In the meantime, you can use a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) in order to observe the `<body>` element's `class` attribute in order to see if the "theme-light" class gets added to it:

 ```javascript
 ...